pitch-game/pitch-frontend/README.md

 ## Game Modes

-### Competitive Mode
-- Users enter by a certain date
-- Fixtures are drawn up and are then fixed

 ### Seasons
 - Season is based on points per games rolling per month
 - Users are ranked based on results and given a rank level between 50 and 1